viettranx/simple-web-application-golang/README.md

 # simple-web-application-golang
-A source code for my article.
+A source code for my article: https://medium.com/@viettx/minimize-go-application-container-and-deploy-with-nginx-reverse-proxy-d8805a842883